 By the first official day of winter, December 21, much of the nation has already been experiencing teeth-chattering temperatures.
-If you live in a part of the country where you are knee-deep in cold weather, and you have varicose veins, spider veins or other forms of venous disease, you may have noticed some changes to your condition.
+If you live in a part of the country where you are knee-deep in cold weather and have varicose veins, spider veins or other forms of venous disease, you may have noticed some changes to your condition.

 How cold weather affects your veins